-We agreed with the Board of Directors that we would report to the Committee all audit differences in excess of £40,000 as well as differences below that threshold that, in our view, warranted reporting on qualitative grounds.
-We also report to the Board of directors on disclosure matters that we identified when assessing the overall presentation of the financial statements.
+We agreed with the Audit Committee that we would report to the Committee all audit differences in excess of £0.1m (2020: £0.1m), as well as differences below that threshold that, in our view, warranted reporting on qualitative grounds.
+We also report to the Audit Committee on disclosure matters that we identified when assessing the overall presentation of the financial statements.

-An overview of the scope of our audit
+7. An overview of the scope of our audit